philcog/philcog.github.io/abstracts.md

 - **TBA**

-*Counterfactual theories of causation and the problem of large causes* - Jens Harbecke , Witten/Herdecke University
+*Counterfactual theories of causation and the problem of large causes* - Jens Harbecke, Witten/Herdecke University

 - As is well-known, David Lewis' counterfactual theory of causation is subject to serious counterexamples in "non-ordinary"" cases.
 What has not received due attention in the literature so far is that Lewis' theory fails to provide necessary and sufficient conditions for causation in "ordinary" cases, too.
 First, the theory suffers from the "problem of large causes".
 It is argued that this may be fixed by imposing a minimization constraint.
 Second, the theory has the additional problem of not identifying complete and sufficient causes.
 It is argued that this may be fixed by the introduction of two further constraints, namely a maximization condition and a sufficiency condition.
 However, it is pointed out that a precise formulation of minimization and maximization would require defining an "essential part of an event" and/or an "essential subevent".
 Thus, the overall result of the paper is that Lewis' account may be amended along the proposed lines only if suitable definitions are provided.
 Although this issue is ultimately left open, some doubts are raised on whether the counterfactualist's resources are fit for this purpose, namely on whether they can meet the challenge without substantially departing from Lewis' intention, which was to provide a reductive account of causation.